dasc-lab/DASC-Crazyflie/README.md

 3. Crazyflies are using the PID controller when doing velocity commands (You can check this by looking at the entry for `controller` in `hover_swarm.launch` file)
 4. Battery wires are not blocking the propellers (yeah, seriously.
 I learned it the hard way)

+If the crazyflies suddenly flip over while flying
+1. Make sure you are not using goTo and cmdVelocityWorld together